- Autonomic dysreflexia (AD) is a rapid rise in blood pressure in response to something harmful or painful below the level of the spinal cord injury.

 - It only occurs in people with spinal cord injuries T6 and above.

-If left untreated the blood pressure can rise to dangerous levels, risking stroke, cardiac arrythmias, seizures, even death.
+- If left untreated the blood pressure can rise to dangerous levels, risking stroke, cardiac arrhythmias, seizures, even death.

-Typically there is a pounding headache as the blood pressure rises.
-Other symptoms can include flushing above the level of the lesion, slow heart rate, sweating, goosebumps, nausea, nasal congestion, blurred vision, shortness of breath and and anxiety.
+- Typically there is a pounding headache as the blood pressure rises.
+Other symptoms can include flushing above the level of the lesion, slow heart rate, sweating, goose bumps, nausea, nasal congestion, blurred vision, shortness of breath and anxiety.